outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - logic standardized to executing language format (python)
             - logic standardized to common format (json dict) to be used as config vs. data in a data store

-      5. find correct interaction level to apply solution at based on interaction interface
+        5. problem of 'finding correct interaction level to apply solution at based on interaction interface'
           - interaction level: process, query, task, script, variable, function
           - interaction interface: usage interface, logic interface, input/output interface, state interface

-      6. find intents supported by implementation options
+        6. problem of 'finding intents supported by implementation options'
           - storing in database supports intent of 'fast initial querying & re-querying, & subsequent querying'
           - storing in python support intents of 'maintainability, modifications to add new logic, consolidate to process/step interface'

-      7. find related & aligning intents of 'enable injecting logic in query logic' automation task
+        7. problem of 'finding related & aligning intents of 'enable injecting logic in query logic' automation task'
           - testing logic correctness:
             - determining difference in inputs/outputs, as aligning with differences applied in logic (input/output difference created by logic & input/output data difference)
           - testing updated logic:
             - determining difference in original/updated outputs (original data & updated data with new function to inject logic for cases)
           - a difference-determining function would be useful for both of the above intents

+        8. problem of 'finding correct structures to approach problem'
+          - 'organize problem components' intent
+            - position (as an input to the 'organize problem components' intent)
+              - find correct position of components
+                - logic, input/output/interim/duplicate/index data, validation/generative functions
+          - 'reduce solution space' intent
+            - filters
+              - apply organization intent with regard to solution filters (as an input to 'reduce solution space' intent)
+                - tasks, processes, process variables, process steps, required inputs/outputs, and cost of implementing re-arrangements

+        9. problem of 'finding functions to solve these problems & selecting the functions that solve the most problems to write the least code'
+          - functions that solve the most problems out of problems 1 - 8 & fulfill the most perspectives (fulfill the most perspective-associated solution metrics)
+            - function to determine (data/logic) difference
+            - function to find required/similar logic/data
+            - function to convert logic to a format
+            - function to sort (logic/data) in sequence
+            - function to apply logic based on variable (execute specific logic for an input, or a specific input to execute a process step logic)

     - add to reasons why variable or object network is insufficient
       - variable networks may illustrate attributes & direction of cause, but they dont illustrate:
         - why something is true